buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You conjure a mass of thick, sticky webbing at a point of your choice within range.
 For the duration, the webs fill a 10-foot-radius sphere from the designated point.
 The webs are difficult terrain and lightly obscure their area.

-If the webs aren't anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, the conjured web collapses on itself, and the spell ends at the start of your next turn.
+If the webs aren' \*\*t anchored between two solid masses (such as walls or trees) or layered across a floor, wall, or ceiling, the conjured web collapses on itself, and the spell ends at the start of your next turn.
 Webs layered over a flat surface have a depth of 3 feet.

 Each creature that starts its turn in the webs or that enters them during its turn must make a Reflex Saving Throw.
 On a failure, the creature is restrained as long as it remains in the webs or until it breaks free.